Cybersecurity is top business worry in 'age of risk': Marsh & McLennan CEO

 “CEOs like to get things done and say it’s finished,” he said.
 “Cyber is a never-ending phenomenon.
 It will continue for the rest of all of our careers.”

 Climate change and the culture of remote working are the other top risks cited by companies, Glaser said.
-Climate is less immediate than cybersecurity because it is developing slowly and its impact will increase over the next five years or more.
+Climate is less immediate than cybersecurity because it is developing slowly and its impact, through such catastrophic events as larger wildfires and more powerful hurricanes, will increase over the next five years or more.

-“It’s manifesting now with slower, more powerful hurricanes, with more atmospheric moisture, wildfires,” he said.

-Meanwhile, culture is transforming.
-Nine months into the coronavirus pandemic and with no end in sight, he said, “advances in technology, robotics, remote working, and AI (artificial intelligence) are going to have dramatic impact on the workplace and on culture and so culture is one of these risks.”
+Cultural shifts caused by technology are another top risk.
+Digital capabilities are “table stakes” for insurers to grow, be efficient and “delight” customers.
+Yet robotics, remote working and artificial intelligence “are going to have dramatic impact on the workplace and on culture,” Glaser said.
+“So culture is one of these risks.”

 A recent report by Marsh & McLennan unit Oliver Wyman predicted at least another year of disruption from the pandemic, despite recent news about vaccine development, Glaser said.